MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/administration/powerpivot-shows-setauthcontext-need-to-be-run-as-sysadmin.md

 ---
-title: "SetAuthContext need to be run as sysadmin" error in Power Pivot for SharePoint
+title: '"SetAuthContext need to be run as sysadmin" error in Power Pivot for SharePoint'
 description: Fixes an error that occurs when interacting with a PowerPivot workbook in Microsoft SharePoint.
 author: helenclu
 ms.author: zakirh